 Nicotine stomatitis

 Occurs in heavy pipe smokers.
-It is clinically manifested by a diffuse gray-white coating on the mucous membrane of the posterior palate with the formation of several red papules, in the center of which there are dilated openings of the excretory ducts of the minor salivary glands.
+Clinically, it manifests itself as a diffuse gray-white coating on the mucous membrane of the posterior parts of the palate with the formation of several red papules, in the center of which there are dilated openings of the excretory ducts of the minor salivary glands.

 dommedika.com

-The factors that cause white spots in the mouth in an adult can be very different.
-However, among them are the main reasons:
+The factors that cause white spots in the mouth of an adult can be very different.
+However, the main reasons can be identified among them:

 1. Candidal stomatitis.
-The diploid fungus of the species Candida Albicans begins to multiply intensively on the mucous membranes of various organs during the weakening of the immune system.
+The diploid fungus Candida Albicans begins to multiply rapidly on the mucous membranes various organs during weakening of the immune system.
 Colonies of the fungus look like white spots on the cheeks, palate and tongue.

 2. Lichen planus.
-This chronic disease usually affects the mucous membranes, skin, and occasionally the nails.
-Despite its name, when the mucosa is affected, it is expressed in the appearance of cobweb-like white spots in the oral cavity.
+This chronic disease usually affects the mucous membrane, skin, and occasionally nails.
+Despite its name, when the mucous membrane is affected, it is expressed in the appearance of cobweb-like white spots in the oral cavity.

 3. Leukoplakia.
-With this disease, hard gray and white plaques from keratinized epithelium appear on the mucous membrane in the oral cavity.
-In some cases, leukoplakia develops due to tobacco smoking and may be a precursor to cancer.
+With this disease, hard gray and white plaques of keratinized epithelium appear on the oral mucosa.
+In some cases, leukoplakia develops due to tobacco smoking and can be a precursor to cancer.

 4. Tonsillitis, measles, keratosis.
-These diseases can cause white spots on the tonsils and ulcers on the mucosa.
+These diseases can cause the appearance of white spots on the tonsils and ulcers on the mucous membrane.

-5. Diseases of the internal organs.
-Depending on the localization of white spots on the surface of the tongue, it can be assumed that there are diseases of the liver, intestines, kidneys, gallbladder and lungs.
+5. Diseases of internal organs.
+Depending on the location of the white spots on the surface of the tongue, the presence of diseases of the liver, intestines, kidneys, gallbladder and lungs can be assumed.

-You should also consider where exactly the white spots are located, as well as pay attention to their color and texture.
-Bright and blistering spots will be more of a warning sign than pale and smooth spots.
+You should also consider where exactly the white spots are located, and also pay attention to their color and texture.
+Bright and bubbly spots will be more a worrying sign than pale and smooth.

-• localization on the side of the tongue indicates a disease of the gallbladder or liver;
+• localization on the side of the tongue indicates gallbladder or liver disease;

 • spots in the center indicate problems with the kidneys;